CEA-MetroCarac/PySSPFM/doc/README.md

 ## II) - GUI

 <p align="justify" width="100%">
-The <a href="https://github.com/CEA-MetroCarac/PySSPFM/tree/main/PySSPFM/gui">graphical user interface codes</a> have been crafted using the <a href="https://docs.python.org/fr/3/library/tkinter.html">Tkinter</a> library.
+The <a href="https://github.com/CEA-MetroCarac/PySSPFM/tree/main/PySSPFM/gui">graphical user interface (gui) codes</a> have been crafted using the <a href="https://docs.python.org/fr/3/library/tkinter.html">Tkinter</a> library.
 The <a href="https://pypi.org/project/Pillow">PIL library</a> is employed to open and display the application's logo and icon on the graphical interfaces.
 </p>

 ### II.1) - Main window